f-miyu/Prism.NavigationEx/README.md

 ```

 ### Registering all pages
-This library provides the way of registering your all pages.
+This library provides the way of registering your all pages and NavigationPage.
 ```C#
 protected override void RegisterTypes(IContainerRegistry containerRegistry) {